 To understand the causes of mitral valve disease, it may be helpful to know how the heart works.

-In mitral valve stenosis, the valve opening narrows.
+- In mitral valve stenosis, the valve opening narrows.
 The heart now must work harder to force blood through the smaller valve opening.
-If the opening in the valve becomes small enough, it can reduce blood flow from the left atrium to the left ventricle.
+If the opening in the valve becomes small enough, it can reduce blood flow between the left heart chambers.

-Mitral valve disease may also develop later in life (acquired).
+Mitral valve disease also may develop later in life.
+This means it is acquired.
 For example, mitral valve stenosis is often caused by rheumatic fever.
 This fever is a complication of a strep infection that can affect the heart.
 When this happens, it's called rheumatic mitral valve disease.

 Other causes of acquired mitral valve disease include: